-The vision of ubiquitous computing, in which any screen can be used to display personal information, requires privacy enforcement mechanisms, especially if public screens are expected to be shared as well for this matter.
-In the next part, we will study how semantic technologies can help enforcing privacy in such systems.
+Today, semantic technologies have shown their usefulness to improve the discovery, description and exploitation of multimodal interfaces.
+However, the vision of ubiquitous computing in which any screen can be used to display personal information requires privacy enforcement mechanisms, especially if public screens are expected to be shared as well for this matter.
+In the next part, we will study how semantic technologies can help to enforce privacy in such systems.